This article is part of a larger series on General Liability Insurance.

 - Coverage C: Medical payments

 The general aggregate limit applies to one large claim or a series of smaller claims tallying up to the limit.
-Once all claims in the policy term meet the aggregate limit, no other funds will be paid by the insurance carrier for claims—any resulting claims are the responsibility of the business.
+Once all claims in the policy term meet the aggregate limit, no other funds will be paid by the insurance carrier for claims—so any resulting claims are the responsibility of the business.

 General Aggregate Example